Easy Homemade Beef or Bison Chili Recipe for Beginner Cooks

 Year 2017 Update

 I wrote this recipe many years ago.
 It still serves me well today.
 The original title just had the word, "Beef", a fact often referred to in the recipe.
 Since then I have discovered more and more grocery stores are selling bison hamburger.
 More than likely it's hidden away in some corner section, but it's there.
 It turns out that bison hamburger is absolutely delicious.
 So by all means, feel free to use bison in place of beef if so inclined.
 Be forewarned, if you think beef hamburger prices are ridiculous, wait until you see what they want for bison.
+If/When I run across some venison, I'll probably also give that a try; unless the prices are even more ridiculous.

 Best and Easy Beef and Beans Chili Recipe